Military Road at Nelly Custis Drive, Marcey Road and Gulf Branch trail/36th Road North

 About the Project

-- At Military Road and Marcey Road: Safety improvements included upgrading all handicap ramps to be compliant with the Americans with Disabilities Act (ADA) and installing a curb extension on the southeast corner to improve a bus stop.
+Safety improvements included upgrading all handicap ramps to be compliant with the Americans with Disabilities Act (ADA) and installing a curb extension on the southeast corner to improve a bus stop.
+This work was completed in December 2020.

-- At Military Road and 36th Road North: The midblock crosswalk was eliminated.
-Safety improvements included building a median pedestrian refuge with a high visibility crosswalk and ADA-compliant ramps.
-The sidewalk and bench in the bus stop area also were improved.
+Safety improvements included eliminating the mid-block crosswalk and building a median pedestrian refuge with a high visibility crosswalk and ADA-compliant ramps.
+The sidewalk and bench at the bus stop also were improved.
+This work was completed in December 2020.

 Military Road vehicle volumes